neil-edelman/boxes/readme.md

 <code>struct <strong>&lt;S&gt;set_iterator</strong> { struct &lt;PS&gt;iterator it; };</code>

 Iteration usually not in any particular order\.
-The asymptotic runtime is proportional to the hash capacity\. \(This will be the power\-of\-two equal\-to or greater than the maximum size plus buffering of the history of the set\.\)
+The asymptotic runtime is proportional to the hash capacity\.